Kiss My Ass, I’m Going Dancing

 he isn’t a groundhog who’d destroy the foundation in a single season

-to work because it is no longer safe to walk to work NO LONGER SAFE
+because it is no longer safe to walk to work NO LONGER SAFE

 and I won’t stop but it seemed wrong to dismiss the wound she was baring